Sure Dividend

 Valuation & Expected Returns

-We expect Hormel will generate adjusted earnings-per-share of $1.85 for the current year.
-Therefore, the stock trades for a price-to-earnings ratio of 24.6, which is above our fair value P/E of 22.0.
+We expect Hormel to generate adjusted earnings per share of $1.60 for the current year.
+Therefore, the stock trades at a price-to-earnings ratio of 19.4, which is below our fair value P/E of 23.0.

-If the P/E declines from 24.6 to 22.0 over the next five years, annual shareholder returns would be reduced by 2.0% per year.
+If the P/E declines from 19.4 to 23.0 over the next five years, annual shareholder returns will increase by 3.5% per year.

-On a positive note, expected earnings-per-share growth of 6.0% and the 2.3% dividend yield will add to shareholder returns.
+Additionally, expected earnings-per-share growth of 6% and a 3.7% dividend yield are expected to contribute to shareholder returns.

-Overall, we see the potential for annual returns of 6.0% per year for Hormel stock.
-This is a good enough return to maintain a hold rating on Hormel, especially due to the company’s consistent dividend growth.
+Overall, we estimate an annual return of 13.2% for Hormel stock.
+This is a sufficient return to maintain a buy rating on Hormel, particularly given the company’s consistent dividend growth.

 Final Thoughts